seamusdemora/PiFormulae/SambaFileSharing.md

 As you'll see, Samba presents a [**distributed file system**](https://www.geeksforgeeks.org/network-file-system-nfs/) to its clients.
 Samba's distributed file system is called SMB (aka CIFS); but there are also other distributed file systems.
 You can [refer to this article for more details](https://www.varonis.com/blog/cifs-vs-smb) on these distributed file systems, but [*''in a nutshell''*](https://idioms.thefreedictionary.com/in+a+nutshell), the ***distributed file system*** allows disparate systems with vastly different ***native file systems*** to share files across system boundaries.

+## Create a Samba "distributed file system server"

+Here's how to do it:

-### 1. Check the `fstab` entry for the external drive
+### 1. Verify `fstab` entry for the external drive

-Check that you have a valid *mount point*; you may do this by entering the `lsblk` command at the command line prompt as follows:
+Check that you have a valid *mount point* for the external drive you're going to share.
+You may do this by entering the `lsblk` command at the command line prompt as follows:

 ```bash
 $ lsblk --fs